Submission Guidelines

 About Our Judge

-• Submissions are open to new and emerging writers (for this contest, we define this as poets with no more than one full-length published work forthcoming at the time of submission).
+• Submissions are open to new and emerging writers (that is, for this contest, poets with no more than one full-length published work forthcoming at the time of submission).

-• As part of our dedication to the pursuit of a more inclusive publishing world, there is a free submission window for BIPOC (Black, Indigenous, person of color) poets at the beginning of the contest until our cap of fifty.
-Please note the portal will close when we hit our cap.
+• As part of our dedication to the pursuit of a more inclusive publishing world, we are offering a free submission window for poets from historically marginalized groups at the beginning of the contest until we reach our cap of fifty.
+Please note the free portal will close when we hit our submission cap.

-• We welcome simultaneous submissions, but please notify us immediately if your work is accepted elsewhere.
+• We accept simultaneous submissions, but please notify us immediately if your work is accepted elsewhere.

 submit